Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: Additional Experiment Setting

 In this section, we analyze the sensitivity of our model to the key hyperparameter $\beta$, which controls the strength of the Pairwise Similarity Regulation (PSR).
 We argue that a challenging zero-shot transfer task is the most effective setting to demonstrate PSR's true diversity impact, as it enables the model to maximally leverage its learned head specialization.
 Therefore, we evaluate a model trained on WebQSP on the CWQ test set, varying $\beta$ within the range of $\{ 0.2, 0.5, 2.0\}$, with $\beta=0$ serving as the baseline without diversity regulation.

 As shown in Figure~\ref{fig:sensitivity_beta}, the results under this stringent evaluation setting are revealing.
 A moderate PSR strength of $\beta=0.5$ achieves the peak performance, boosting the Macro-F1 from a baseline of 50.54 to 50.93 and the Hit rate from 61.87 to 62.51.
 This performance gain suggests that the diverse representations fostered by PSR are indeed learning more generalizable reasoning mechanisms.
 The degradation at a high penalty ($\beta=2.0$) indicates the limit of this effect, where excessive suppression can hinder signal propagation.
-These findings not only validate our choice of $\beta=0.5$ for the main experiments but also underscore that the generalization task is a fitting benchmark to reveal the true benefits of the PSR mechanism.
+These findings validate our choice of $\beta=0.5$ and confirm that the generalization setting is an effective testbed for evaluating the impact of PSR.